 Google 3D Warehouse Offers numerous models.
 Most are architectural or historical in nature based on Google Earth.

 GrabCAD A community of 40,000+ mechanical engineers established to share models and also to both seek and get CAD design work.
 Free CAD models from small nuts and bolts to engine parts, furniture, weapons, jet-fighters, motorcycles and cars.
 All models are created by members and are shared for free.
+The company was purchased by Stratasys in September, 2014.

 Grain Grain may be an erroneous idea, but it's pretty well done.
 It provides files that have been massaged and optimized for specific 3D printers.
 No tweaking necessary; download and print.
 There are just a handful of files available as of its inception April, 2013, and the site only currently supports Makerbot's Replicator 1 (ABS or PLA) and 3DSystems' Cube (Version 2, ABS or PLA).
 However, coming Soon will be the Replicator 2, 3DSystems' CubeX.
 The Formlabs Form 1 and UP! printers.